Thank you for your interest in a career with Winston.

 Bachelor’s degree is preferred but will consider candidates with some post-secondary education.

 Previous teaching experience or substitute teaching experience is a plus.

 Employment is conditional upon the successful completion of a criminal background investigation.

 The Winston School San Antonio does not currently have any other open positions.

-All educational programs, services, activities and employment of The Winston School San Antonio are available without regard to race, color, gender, religion, national or ethnic origin, age, genetics, or citizenship.
+All educational programs, services, activities, and employment of The Winston School San Antonio are available without regard to race, color, gender, religion, national or ethnic origin, age, genetics, or citizenship.

-Employees of The Winston School San Antonio are protected under the Americans with Disabilities Act (ADA) of 1990 that prohibits discrimination and ensures equal opportunities for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.
+Employees of The Winston School San Antonio are protected under the Americans with Disabilities Act (ADA) of 1990 which prohibits discrimination and ensures equal opportunities for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation.
 Winston has made every effort to comply with the ADA.
 Individuals wishing to suggest additional modifications to facilitate the mobility of any member of the Winston community should contact a school administrator.